snowngich/snowngich/README.md

 - 👋 Hi, I’m @NJOROGE
-- 👀 I’m interested in software development
+- 👀 Im a software developer
-- 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on this field

 <!---